 The proposed amendment was initially presented to the Full Board for adoption as an emergency measure at its October 2019 meeting, effective October 8, 2019.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on October 23, 2019.
-A second emergency measure was adopted at the December 2019 meeting of the Board of Regents, effective December 10, 2019.
+A second emergency measure was adopted at the December 2019 meeting of the Board of Regents, effective December 10, 2019, in order to ensure the emergency rule remained continuously in effect.
 A Notice of Emergency Adoption was published in the State Register on December 24, 2019.
-A third emergency measure was adopted at the January 2020 meeting of the Board of Regents, effective January 14, 2020.
-A Notice of Emergency Adoption was published in the State Register on January 29, 2020.
-Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received comments on the proposed amendment (Assessment of Public Comment is included as Attachment D).
-Based on comments received, the Department revised the proposed amendment.
+Because the December emergency action was set to expire on February 7, 2020, it was necessary to adopt a third emergency measure at the January 2020 meeting of the Board of Regents to ensure the emergency rule remained continuously in effect.
+A Notice of Emergency Adoption was published in the State Register on February 26, 2020.
+Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received comments on the proposed amendment (Assessment of Public Comment is included as Attachment C).
+Based on comments received, the Department revised the proposed amendment at its February 2020 meeting of the Board of Regents.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on February 26, 2020 for a 45-day public comment period.
-Following the 45-day public comment period required under the State Administrative Procedure Act for revised rulemakings, the Department received additional comments on the proposed amendment (Assessment of Public Comments is included as Attachment C).
+Following the 45-day public comment period required under the State Administrative Procedure Act for revised rulemakings, the Department received additional comments on the proposed amendment (Assessment of Public Comments is included as Attachment B).
+Because the emergency action taken at the February 2020 meeting of the Board of Regents was set to expire April 10, 2020, it was necessary to adopt an additional emergency action at the April 2020 Regents meeting to ensure that the emergency rule remained continuously in effect until it could be permanently adopted at the May 2020 Regents meeting.
 Supporting materials are available upon request to the Secretary of the Board of Regents.